mrapp-ke/MLRL-Boomer/python/subprojects/common/README.md

 ### Prediction algorithm

 A prediction algorithm is needed to derive predictions from the rules in a previously assembled model.
 As prediction methods heavily depend on the rule learning algorithm at hand, no implementation is provided by this package out-of-the-box.
-However, it defines interfaces for the prediction of **regression scores, binary predictions, or probability estimates.**
+However, it defines interfaces for the prediction of **scores, binary predictions, or probability estimates.**

 ## License